suhail-dgsl/github-sample/README.md

 # github-sample
-Repository for learning GitHub Actions
+This is a demo repository for learning Git and GitHub.